rescuedragon/exight2.0/INFO_LOG.md

 - Build verified (`npm run build`)—successful.
 Lint warnings for Tailwind/PostCSS at-rules are expected.

 No functional logic changed (auth, API, data).
 Purely presentational, a11y, and performance improvements.

+2025-08-09 — Login hero height matched to sign-in card (client UI)

+- Adjusted the main container to use `items-stretch` so both columns align in height.
+- Removed the fixed height from the right promotional column and let it fill available height with `h-full`.
+- Files: `src/components/Login.tsx` (container class edits only).
+No behavior changes.